 Ingredients to Make Guacamole

 Guacamole is best when it’s kept simple.
 Don’t over mix and make it as close to serving as possible.
-All you need is:

 - Red Onion